Ocasio-Cortez among top Dems promoting Biden-Sanders unity

 Each committee has eight members and will be focused on health care, immigration, education, criminal justice reform, climate change and the economy, which has taken a sharp downturn amid shutdowns to slow the spread of the coronavirus.

 Biden and Sanders differed throughout the primary on a number of issues, particularly whether a government-run system should replace private health insurance.
-Biden has continued to resist Sanders’ “Medicare for All” plan and has instead promoted a public option that would operate alongside private coverage.
+Biden has continued to resist Sanders’s “Medicare for All” plan and has instead promoted a public option that would operate alongside private coverage.

 The former vice president has taken steps to embrace some policies favored by the more liberal wing of the Democratic Party, aware that he will need those voters to turn out for him against President Donald Trump.
 That includes embracing proposals backed by Sanders and Sen. Elizabeth Warren to expand health coverage eligibility through Medicare, cancel student debt for millions of Americans and overhaul the nation’s system for individuals to declare bankruptcy.